jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 MyBenchmark.testDefault            avgt   25  159.069 ± 2.260  ns/op
 ```

-It makes sense where the flag will only generating more debug information (map PC -> BCI -> Line numbers) at JIT compilation time.
-It will only eat more native memory for storage but will not impact runtime performance of the application.
+It makes sense where the flag will only be generating more debug information (map PC -> BCI -> Line numbers) at JIT compilation time.
+It will only consume more native memory for storage but will not impact runtime performance of the application.

-There is some caveats about `DebugNonSafepoint`.
-We may have information about stacktraces outside of safepoint, tough, it does not mean it's more accurate about time spent on a method reported by profiling tools.
+There are some caveats about using `DebugNonSafepoint`.
+We may have information about stacktraces outside of safepoint.
+However, it does not mean it's more accurate about time spent on a method reported by profiling tools.
 See [JDK-8201516](https://bugs.openjdk.java.net/browse/JDK-8201516) and [JDK-8281677](https://bugs.openjdk.java.net/browse/JDK-8281677).

 # Conclusion

-Even though new profilers using `AsyncGetCallTrace` or similar technique are not safepoint biased for collecting stacktraces, the resolution of the last frame is still biased on the debug information recorded.
-And by default they are at safepoint!
+Even though new profilers using `AsyncGetCallTrace` or similar technique are not safepoint biased for collecting stacktraces, the resolution of the last frame is still biased towards the recorded debug information.
+And by default, they are at safepoint!
 That's why those profilers try to activate the flag `DebugNonSafepoint` as soon as possible to have more precise resolution.
 I see no problem to always activate the flag, even in production, with the caveat to watch for native memory consumption.
-It will help you profile continusouly in production.
+It will help you profile continuously in production.

 ## References